-- Council conclusions of 5 December 2011 and 28 February 2012 - Agreements and implementation arrangements stemming from the Pristina-Belgrade dialogue - Visa liberalisation dialogue and roadmap for Kosovo - Feasibility study for a Stabilisation and Association Agreement between the European Union and Kosovo - EULEX Strategic Review, and agreed benchmarks on transition of tasks between EULEX and the government
+• Council Conclusions of 5 December 2011 and 28 February 2012.

+- Agreements and implementation arrangements stemming from the Pristina-Belgrade dialogue. - Visa roadmap for Kosovo. - Feasibility study for a Stabilisation and Association Agreement between the European Union and Kosovo. - EULEX Strategic Review, planning documents and in particular OPLAN, and agreed benchmarks on transition of tasks between EULEX and GoK.